Push (2009 film): Plot

 Nick recruits Shadow Pinky Stein to hide Kira from the Division.
 Nick and Kira, who are former lovers, reconcile and kiss.
-He tracks down Carver with Emily's assistance, and attempts an ambush.
+He tracks down Carver with Emily's assistance and attempts an ambush.
 Carver reveals that Kira will eventually die without more of the drug, which only he has.
-His right-hand man Victor Budarin defeats Nick.
-However, Cassie convinces Carver to spare Nick, then finds a key in Kira's shoe which unlocks the locker containing the syringe.
+His right-hand man, Victor Budarin, defeats Nick.
+However, Cassie convinces Carver to spare Nick, then finds a key in Kira's shoe that unlocks the locker containing the syringe.

 Aided by Cassie, Nick plans and writes instructions for his allies, then has his memory of them erased by Wo Chiang.
-Hook creates a duplicate of the syringe, while Pinky delivers Kira to Carver as part of the plan.
-Teresa betrays Nick to the triad, passing Hook's duplicate syringe to them, before Nick defeats her.
+As part of the plan, Hook creates a duplicate of the syringe and suitcase, while Pinky delivers Kira to Carver.
+Teresa betrays Nick to the Triad, passing Hook's duplicate syringe to them, before Nick defeats her.

 Carver convinces Kira that she was a Division agent and that her relationship with Nick was a cover.
-Cassie is ambushed by the triad's Pop Girl, only for Wo Chiang to appear and erase Pop Girl's memory per Nick's instructions.
+Cassie is ambushed by the Triad's Pop Girl, only for Wo Chiang to appear and erase Pop Girl's memory per Nick's instructions.

 Nick visits Carver to trade the syringe for Kira, only to discover she had been brainwashed and is restrained.
 Kira, Carver, and Victor visit a construction site to retrieve the syringe, but the Triad ambushes them.
 This leads to a battle that kills many Triad members and inadvertently frees Nick, who also joins the battle.
 Victor is killed by the triad leader, whom Nick defeats.
 Nick seizes the syringe and injects himself with it.
 Believing the drug will kill him, Carver leaves with Kira.

 After they leave, Cassie appears, revealing that Nick is alive, as he used a decoy syringe.
-They retrieve the real syringe and discuss using it to free Cassie's Watcher mother Elizabeth/Sarah Frank from the Division, who hatched the entire plan to take down the Division before Cassie was born.
+They retrieve the real syringe and discuss using it to free Cassie's Watcher mother, Elizabeth/Sarah Frank, from the Division, who hatched the entire plan to take down the Division before Cassie was born.

-Later, Kira discovers her unopened envelope, which contains a photograph proving her relationship with Nick was real and Carver using her, with the instruction to kill Carver.
+Later, Kira discovers her unopened envelope, which contains a photograph proving her relationship with Nick was real, and Carver is using her, with the instruction to kill Carver.
 Kira Pushes Carver to shoot himself.